sxan-experience/sxan-landing/whitepaper.md

 ### Proof of Continuum

 > Temporal signal-proofing strategy.
-Connections between n peers persistently stream bytes within deterministic patterns, such as Morse Code.
+Connections between n peers persistently stream bytes within deterministic patterns, such as _Morse Code_.
 This continuity stream is queried for validations, limited or extended as needs dictate, ultimately providing for instant trustless proofability.

 [INSERT GRAPHIC OF PROOF OF CONTINUUM]